modelmat/sphinxcontrib-drawio/README.md

 # sphinxcontrib-drawio

 Sphinx Extension adding the `drawio-image` and `drawio-figure` directives.
-These are equivalent to the standard `image` and `figure` directives, but accept the path to a `.drawio` file and additional options to control exporting of the diagram to a format suitable for the selected Sphinx builder.
+These are equivalent to the standard `image` and `figure` directives, but accept the path to a `.drawio` file and additional options to control exporting of the diagram to a suitable image format.

 These directives replace the `drawio` directive which is now deprecated, and for which support will be dropped in version 1.0.
 Deprecation warnings are output when a `drawio` directive is encountered.
 Please replace these with `drawio-image` orand `drawio-figure`, taking into account these differences:

-- the *drawio_output_format* conf.py option has been replaced by the *drawio_builder_export_format* option, where you can specify the export format for each builder separately.
+- the *drawio_output_format* conf.py option has been removed; the draw.io
+  diagram is exported to the Sphinx builder's preferred image format (eg. SVG for HTML, PDF for LaTeX).
+It can still be overridden for individual `drawio-image` and `drawio-figure` directives; see below.
 - the *scale*, *width* and *height* options have been renamed, respectively, to *export-scale*, *export-width* and *export-height* so as not to conflict with the options inherited from the [image directive](https://docutils.sourceforge.io/docs/ref/rst/directives.html#image).